ir-nlp-csui/id-hsd-riomulia/README.md

 # The Dataset for Hate Speech Detection in Indonesian

 ## Data Format
-The dataset is a two columns data of: label - tweet, consist of 713 tweets in Indonesian. <br>
+The dataset is a two columns data of: label - tweet.
-The label is Non_HS or HS.
-Non_HS for "non-hate-speech" tweet and HS for "hate-speech" tweet. <br>
+The label is Non_HS or HS:
+* Non_HS for "non-hate-speech" tweet
+* HS for "hate-speech" tweet.

 ## Dataset Size
+It consists of 713 tweets in Indonesian
-- Number of Non_HS tweets: 453<br>
+- Number of Non_HS tweets: 453
-- Number of HS tweets: 260 <br>
+- Number of HS tweets: 260.
-Since this dataset is unbalanced, you might have to do over-sampling/down-sampling in order to create a balanced dataset. <br>
+Since this dataset is unbalanced, you might have to do over-sampling/down-sampling in order to create a balanced dataset.

 ## References
 Ika Alfina, Rio Mulia, Mohamad Ivan Fanany, and Yudo Ekanata, [<i>"Hate Speech Detection in Indonesian Language: A Dataset and Preliminary Study